Tuesday, 24 April 2012

 Remake

-A remake is basically the process of taking the original and recreating the original, virtually scene for scene, maybe with some slight alterations but largely keeping all the recognisable and well known bits but just having different actors portray the roles and usually with 'better' effects too.
+A remake is basically the process of taking the original, keeping all the recognisable and well known scenes and predictably have different actors portray the roles.

 Take the 50's film High Noon.
 This was later remade in 1981 as Outland starring Sean Connery.

-The remake of scary Spanish horror REC which would be remade in the US of A as Quarantine and Swedish horror Let the Right One was renamed Let Me In.
+The remake of scary Spanish horror REC became Quarantine and Let the Right One was renamed Let Me In.

-We go back to the past with Kurosawa's classic The Seven Samuari (1954) and then a few years later in 1960 - The Magnificent Seven.
+We go back to the past with Kurosawa's classic The Seven Samuari (1954) and later in 1960, we know it The Magnificent Seven.

-Assassination thriller The Jackal was released in 1973 and would be later remade as The Day of the Jackal in 1997.
+Assassination thriller The Jackal was released in 1973 and became The Day of the Jackal in 1997.

-Hitchcock classic Vertigo (1958) gets a makeover in 1976 with Brian De Palma's Obsession.
+Hitchcock classic Vertigo (1958) got a makeover in 1976 with Brian De Palma's Obsession.

-Also, Japanese terror Ju-On - The Grudge would be remade in 2004 as simply The Grudge.
+Also, Japanese terror Ju-On - The Grudge would become The Grudge.

 Spanish sci-fi Open Your Eyes (1997) would be remade as Vanilla Sky (2001), which was a forgettable Tom Cruise effort.